All about SmartBeats

 - Project manager sets up a project and a task, and assigns a project resource as the task’s owner.

-- Task owner views each current task they’re assigned on the My Work > My SmartBeats page.
+- Resource views each current task they’re assigned in the Tasks section of the My Work > Overview page.

-- Each work day, the task owner completes and submits a beat for the task.
+- Each work day, the resource completes and submits a beat for the task; work hours and estimates from the beat automatically populate the resource’s timesheet.

-- Project manager views and accepts beats for tasks they manage on the SmartBeats page, as they’re submitted.
-They can edit certain fields, if necessary.
+- Project manager views beats for tasks they manage via the SmartBeats page.

 Setting up resources to use SmartBeats